 While many of those who are born to thrive believe that kickboxing and Muay Thai are the same, both arts are vastly different upon a second look.
-Any personal trainer will tell you that there are universal techniques common to both arts but that’s about as far as the similarities go.
+Any personal trainer in Burnaby will tell you that there are universal techniques common to both arts but that’s about as far as the similarities go.

 What is the Difference Between the Two?

 Kickboxing is the generic term for the sport the uses combined kicking and boxing techniques.
 More organizations do not allow the use of knees and elbows believe it too brutal for a sport.

 As a form of combat, kickboxing is deadly in the sense that it uses all striking techniques you can find in traditional arts like Kung Fu and Karate minus the more traditional moves.
 Strip of hindering moves from traditional arts, kickboxing set itself apart by incorporating techniques found only in Western boxing, hence, the term kickboxing.

 Muay Thai on the other hand sprung from traditional Thai Boran which from the start uses the eight limbs to hurt the opponent.
 In fact, the term Muay Thai literally means “the way of the eight limbs.”
 Punches, kicks, elbow strike and kneed strikes are all good in Muay Thai.
 Some of its techniques are not allowed in kickboxing in fact, some would say that kickboxing is a more tamed version of Muay Thai.